GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 shown in an operating-system-specific place associated with the application (such as the shelf or home screen).

-Badging makes it easy to subtly notify the user that there is some new activity that might require their attention, or to indicate a small amount of information, such as an unread count.
+Badging makes it easy to subtly notify the user that there is new activity that might require their attention, or to indicate a small amount of information, such as an unread count.